Massacre of Schletz: Findings

 In the course of the excavations, which covered about 20 percent of the site, the skeletons of about 200 individuals were discovered in the outer trench, most of whom died as a result of severe injuries to their skulls caused by blunt force (with shoe-last celts), and in one case also by arrow shot.
 The trenches remained open for some time, so that the position of some corpses was altered by animals.
 The dead - men, women and children - had mostly been laid in prone position, in many examined skeletons arms or legs were missing, also severed skulls were found separately.
 It was remarkable that there were hardly any young women among the dead.
 Probably all inhabitants were killed or captured during an attack on the settlement; after that the settlement area was no longer inhabited.

-According to the findings, all the dead were laid down about 7000 years ago.
-The massacre of Schletz consequently occurred at the same time as the massacres at Kilianstädten (Hesse) and Talheim (Baden-Württemberg).
+According to the findings, all the dead were laid down around 5000 BC.
+The massacre of Schletz consequently occurred around the same time as the massacres at Kilianstädten (Hesse) and Talheim (Baden-Württemberg).